 Uni The Unicorn by Amy Krouse Rosenthal is a wonderful book.
 Uni is a unicorn who believes in her heart that girls are real, but all the other unicorns think she is silly for believing.
 This story switches the normal point of view around and makes readers think about what it means to believe in something.
 The illustrations are lovely, and you will want to read the book a second time as soon as you reach the end.

 Unicorn Thinks He’s Pretty Great by Bob Shea is hilarious.
 I love Bob Shea books and always seem to read them in a gravelly New York accent.
-Goat is jealous of Unicorn and complaining about “how wonderful” he is to the readers but as it turns out Unicorn is kinda envious of goat too.
-Once they realize this, a friendship is formed.
+Goat is jealous of Unicorn and complaining about “how wonderful” he is to the readers.
+But as it turns out Unicorn is kinda envious of goat too.
+Their friendship forms once they realize this.
 It’s a fun read with a great message!